Reducing the instability of an optical lattice clock using multiple atomic ensembles: Differential phase shift generation and calibration

 where $\Delta B$ is the magnetic field gradient.
 This corresponds to a typical differential frequency shift of 25 Hz for a magnetic field gradient of $\Delta B = 45$ mG/cm.

-The magnetic field gradient is then fine tuned such that the differential phase $\Delta\phi = \pi/2$ for each interrogation time $T$.
-In particular, we scan the $B_z$ offset set-points and map out $\Delta \phi$ using synchronous Ramsey interrogation~\cite{zheng_differential_2022}, in which the two ensembles are prepared in a 50:50 superposition of ${}^1S_0$ and ${}^3P_0$, freely evolve for $T$ and project using a final global $\pi/2$-pulse with its phase randomly drawn from $[0, 2\pi]$.
-An ellipse fitting is then fit to the data using the least-squares method to extract $\Delta \phi$, which has a typical uncertainty of 0.02 rad, limited by quantum projection noise.
-The resulting $\Delta \phi$ as a function of $B_z$ offset voltage is fit using a quadratic function, and the intercept of the fit with $\pi/2$ is used as the $B_z$ offset set-point for a specific Ramsey evolution time $T$, as shown in Fig.~\ref{FigS2}.
+The magnetic field gradient is then fine-tuned such that the differential phase $\Delta\phi = 2\pi \Delta f_{\rm ZS, 1^{st}}T$ equals to $\pi/2$ at each interrogation time $T$.
+In particular, we scan the $B_z$ offset set-points and map out $\Delta \phi$ using synchronous Ramsey spectroscopy~\cite{zheng_differential_2022}, in which the two ensembles are prepared in a 50:50 superposition of ${}^1S_0$ and ${}^3P_0$, freely evolve for $T$ and project using a final global $\pi/2$-pulse with its phase ($\phi_{\rm 2nd}$) randomly sampled from $[-\pi, \pi]$.
+An ellipse fitting is then fit to the data using the least-squares method to extract $\Delta \phi$, which has a typical uncertainty of $\sim10$ mrad, limited by the QPN.
+The resulting $\Delta \phi$ as a function of $B_z$ offset voltage is fitted using a quadratic function, and the intercept of the fit with $\pi/2$ is used as the $B_z$ offset set-point for a specific Ramsey evolution time $T$, as shown in Fig.~\ref{Fig6}.

+We note that the $\partial B_z/\partial z$ gradient potentially rotates the quantization axis along the lattice direction, which would introduce sizable tensor Stark shift gradient.
+In our previous work~\cite{zheng_redshift_2023}, we have characterized the tensor Stark shift gradient to be $-8(1)\times10^{-20}/E_{\rm rec}$/cm on the $\ket{{}^1S_0, m_F = \pm 5/2}\leftrightarrow \ket{{}^3P_0, m_F = \pm 3/2}$ transition.
+This corresponds to a frequency gradient of $-1.2(2)\times10^{-18}$/cm at the operational lattice depth of $15~E_{\rm rec}$.
+In future work, it appears to be feasible to mitigate this effect by generating a more uniform linear $B_x$ gradient through the addition of Golay coils~\cite{Golay_coils_1958}, requiring an upgrade to our experimental apparatus that is currently underway.